milosz-l/delivery-time-prediction/README.md

 3. Preparing model for deployment as a web service

 ## Technical aspects
-- All code is organized in a readable structure
+- Code is organized in a readable structure
 - [Poetry](https://python-poetry.org/) allows for easy and effective management of dependencies
 - `Makefile` contains short commands for repeatable tasks
-- Only modified components of the pipeline will be rerunned
+- Only modified components of the pipeline will be rerun
     - e.g. `make pipeline` won't run process data if it's not necessary - it will go straight to training
 - Thanks to [pre-commit](https://pre-commit.com/), before every commit the following steps are made automatically:
     1. Code formatting using [black](https://pypi.org/project/black/)